theskinofthings/theskinofthings.github.io/index.md

 14:45 | Jeroen Stumpel | The Skin of Things
 15:45 | Adrien Bousseau | Computer Graphics for Photorealistic and Non-Photorealistic Depiction of Materials 16:45 | Break |
-17:15 | Roland Fleming | Perception of material properties
-18:45 | Reception @ [Cafe Wildschut](http://www.cafewildschut.nl) |
+17:15 | Roland Fleming | Visual Perception of Materials and their Properties 18:45 | Reception @ [Cafe Wildschut](http://www.cafewildschut.nl) |

 #### Tuesday 27 November